 Do note that no hike is entirely risk-free irrespective of the terrain.
 Therefore as a general rule, you should give the first aid kit as much priority as you’d give your clothing.

 Ensure that your kit is enough to sustain the entire trip and, most importantly, the size of the group you’re hiking with.
 Avoid carrying supplies you will not need, as this will only add to the load you’re carrying.
 Importantly, it is also advisable that you carry just the items you know how to use.

 X. Ignoring the Environment

-Many beginner hikers assume the environment, something which may be costly for you in the long run.
-It really doesn't matter how long you wish to stay in the region.
+Many beginner hikers assume the environment, is something that may be costly for them in the long run.
+It really doesn’t matter how long you wish to stay in the region.

 Think about the wildlife and take caution or responsibility.
 To prepare for and minimize wildlife encounters on the trail, it is advisable that you do not have your headphones on when hiking.